VeryGoodErotica/geekPub/README.md

 For the `bash` shell script(s) they are not intended to be installed in a directory in your path but are intended to be skeletons you modify as needed to automate your workflow.
-For example, they assume your content directory is called `OEBPS` and that your OPF file is called `content.opf` but the ePub specification does not make such assertions.
+For example, they assume your content directory is called `EPUB` and that your OPF file is called `content.opf` but the ePub specification does not make such assertions.
+Using `OEBPS` for the content directory is also extremely common.

 createSkeletonEpub.py